SinomeM/NSHG_CNVs_workshop_2024/README.md

 file on which we'll be basing our analysis.

 If you use conda or miniconda, you can create an environment with all necessary packages from the provided YAML file.
+Otherwise the requirements are as follows:

+- R vesrion 4.0 or above
+- data.table
+- biomaRt
+- [...]

+If you plan on running the code yourself before or after the workshop, please note that it requires an Unix system, or some small modification to paths etc.